cotiviti/smile-dh-helm-charts/src/main/charts/smilecdr/README.md

 > **NOTE**: You can pass in extra JVM commandline options by adding them to the list `jvm.args`

 ### Database Configuration
-To use this chart, you must configure an external database.
+To use this chart, you must configure a database.
 There are two ways to do this:
 * Use or provision an external database (or databases) using existing techniques/processes in your organisation.
 Any external database can be referenced in this chart and Smile CDR will be configured to use it.
 * As a quick-start convenience, support has been included to provision a PostgreSQL cluster locally in the Kubernetes cluster using the CrunchyData PostreSQL Operator.
 When enabling this option, the database(s) will be automatically created and Smile CDR will be configured to connect to it.

+If you do not specify one or the other, the chart will fail to render any output and will return a descriptive error instead

 > **WARNING**: Due to the ephemeral and stateless nature of Kubernetes Pods, there is no use case where it makes sense to provision Smile CDR using the internal H2 database.
 You are free to configure